 Second-Degree Domestic Violence

-Again, like third-degree domestic assault, second-degree domestic violence involves a perpetrator knowingly causing or attempting to cause physical harm to a person in which the violator has or has had a relationship with, such a family member, spouse, or individuals in a shared living situation.
+Again, like third-degree domestic assault, second-degree domestic violence involves a perpetrator knowingly causing or attempting to cause physical harm to a person with which the violator has or has had a relationship with, such as a family member, spouse, or individuals in a shared living situation.

 Reckless behavior resulting in injury is also considered domestic violence.
 If the abuser is enraged and throws a chair not necessarily intending to injure the victim but ultimately does, a judge or jury (if the incident goes to trial), can assess the damages and interpret the intent.

 Most perpetrators are not one-time offenders and have a repeat history of violence, crime, or substance abuse.
 Although this is not always the case, numerous experts have documented second-degree domestic abuse to be cyclical.
 If the victim suffered injuries that required medical care, the perpetrator may be responsible for covering the cost of medical bills as part of restitution.

 Any level of domestic violence charges will automatically result in the loss of the right to use or own a firearm.
 If convicted, consequences could include jail or prison time as well as mandatory counseling, anger management, and possibly a substance-abuse program.
 If a person is being charged with a crime, such as harassment or disturbance of the peace, with domestic violence enhancement for the first time and has no prior criminal record they are still mandated to complete therapeutic recourse but may not have to be incarcerated.
 Counseling programs for perpetrators are usually 36 weeks.
 Each case is unique and the details of the crime contribute to the severity of the punishment.